Growing Your Own Fruit & Veg on a Limited Budget - Tates of Sussex

 1. What space do I have for growing?

-3. Which of these herbs, fruits and vegetables on your list are the cheapest or most expensive in the supermarket?
+3. Which of these are the cheapest or most expensive in the supermarket?

 Go through each section of your list and think about how much space each vegetable would take up.
 Research spacings for planting on the back of seed packets or online.
-Individual cauliflower plants need lots of room so when growing your own you won’t get much return from a small space.
-Broccoli needs a similar amount of space, but after cutting the main head it will continue to produce smaller heads for many months.
+Cauliflower plants need lots of room so you won’t get much return from a small space.
+Broccoli needs a similar size area, but after cutting the main head it will continue to produce smaller heads for many months.
 This means you get more from the same space.
 Broccoli is also much easier to grow, cauliflowers are somewhat temperamental.
-Some plants, like pumpkins, take up a lot of room and you may only get one or two pumpkins on a plant.
-Courgettes may take up a square metre on their own but they will crop all summer.

 Some plants crop heavily without taking up much space on the ground because they grow upwards.
 Climbing beans and a few bamboo canes are a really good choice and the space underneath can be used by lettuce, spinach or radishes.

 Make the best use of your space by growing a little but often.
 Sow a sprinkle of lettuce seeds every 2 weeks to spread out the harvest and avoid having a glut.
 Sow the fastest growing crops in between slower growing crops.
-Radis, for example, can be sown close to any other crop and harvested before the other crop gets too big.
+Radish for example, can be sown close to any other crop and harvested before the other crop gets too big.

 Maintenance